Provo, Utah: City administration

 Provo is administered by a seven-member city council and a mayor.
 Five of the council seats are elected by individual city districts, and two of the seats are elected by the city as a whole.
 These elected officials serve four-year terms, with elections alternating every two years.
 Provo has a Mayor–council government, which creates two separate but equal branches of government.
 The mayor is chief executive of the city and the council is the legislative and policy-making body of the city.
-The mayor is Michelle Kaufusi, who has been in office since December 5, 2017.
+The mayor is Marsha Judkins, who has been in office since January 5, 2026.

-In 2025, WalletHub ranked Provo as the best-run American city.